AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/start_lua_from_template/appkit_structure.md

 # Understanding the Appkit structure

 The heart of the Appkit is the `core/appkit/lua/app.lua` file.
-This file defines an `Appkit` object, which provides services for managing game worlds, levels, and other kinds of utility objects.
+This file defines an `Appkit` object, which provides services for managing engine worlds, levels, and other kinds of utility objects.

-This page compares the two principal ways of getting your game set up to use the Appkit.
+This page compares the two principal ways of getting your project set up to use the Appkit.

 ## Using the `SimpleProject` helper